An old SpaceX Falcon 9 rocket is about to crash into the moon

-The remains of the upper stage from a SpaceX Falcon 9 rocket will undertake an unplanned extended mission in March when the roughly 4-ton hunk of space junk creates a new crater on the far side of the moon by slamming into it at over 5,000 miles per hour.
+The remains of the upper stage from a SpaceX Falcon 9 rocket will go on an unplanned extended mission in March when the roughly 4-ton hunk of space junk creates a new crater on the far side of the moon by slamming into it at over 5,000 miles per hour.

 The terminal trajectory was first noticed by Bill Gray, an amateur astronomer and software developer in Maine.
 His software picked up the impact in an orbital model and Gray worked with observatories around the world to gather additional data and increase his confidence in the prediction.